rockholla/macosa/README.md

 ### Getting Started

+1. Before you do anything, you should check out [this short presentation on macOSa](https://rockholla.github.io/macosa/)
-1. Install your operating system, supported versions so far:
+2. Install your operating system, supported versions so far:
   * OSX 10.11 (El Capitan)
-    * MacOS 10.12 (Sierra)
+  * macOS 10.12 (Sierra)
-2. See info on how to run the install script:
+3. See info on how to run the install script:
 ```
 bash <(curl https://raw.githubusercontent.com/rockholla/macosa/master/install) -r -h
 ```
-3. See how to customize to fit your needs: https://github.com/rockholla/mymacosa.
+4. Check out how to customize to fit your needs: https://github.com/rockholla/mymacosa.
 Fork that repo into your own, make all of the changes you like and push back up to your _public_ fork.
 MacOSa will ask you for this repo location at install time.
 If you'd like a jumpstart with how to write your customizations, feel free to check out the [customizations I built and use](https://github.com/rockholla/mymacosa-personal).

-4. When you're ready to install, run the following:
+5. When you're ready to install, run the following:
 ```
 bash <(curl https://raw.githubusercontent.com/rockholla/macosa/master/install) -r
 ```